 I founded a company in 1996, NoteHeads, and created a music notation and professional engraving program called Igor Engraver, written in Common Lisp and with considerable AI in the area of humanised MIDI playback.

 In later years, I’ve concentrated on the cloud, specifically the Amazon cloud.
-I have three AWS certifications:
+I have four AWS certifications:

 My LinkedIn page is here.
 You’ll find my complete CV on there as well.